MinneapolisStarTribune/agate-ai/README.md

 `/evals`: Some early [Braintrust](https://www.braintrust.dev/) evals.
 They work, but don't trust them yet.

 `/terraform`: Infrastructure definitions

+`/tests`: Eventually these will be real tests.
+For now they are mostly scripts that execute different parts of the pipeline.

 `/utils`: Various utilities relied on by the API and worker to perform critical tasks.
 This includes LLM prompts.